Channable

 Check out Channable’s marketplace repricer for Amazon and bol to optimize margins further.

-But features vary, make sure to choose platforms aligned with your growth goals.
+But marketplaces vary, make sure to choose platforms aligned with your growth goals.

 When you start to scale, managing multiple channels manually is nearly impossible.
 The right marketplace software helps you: